jojobear13/shinpokered/README.md

 Engine features from USA Yellow version have been backported.
 No more duochrome!
 Yellow's color scheme gets converted to display on the Gameboy Color.
+Or play with further enhanced colorization for the overworld.
 Attack animations are colored according to type during Gameboy Color play.
 Yellow's audio engine is backported for stereo sound support.